fenago/nlp-pytorch/lab_guides/Lab_1.md

 to understand just how these deep learning models *understand* language and what fundamentally happens when a model learns from data.

-Throughout this book, we will explore this application of artificial intelligence and deep learning to natural language.
+Throughout this course, we will explore this application of artificial intelligence and deep learning to natural language.
 Through the use of PyTorch, we will learn, step by step, how to build models that allow us to perform sentiment analysis, text classification, and sequence